soymintc/lyrics-sat/README.md

-# Lyrics with "nice" translations
+# Lyrics with "syllable-aware" translations
 When lyrics are translated, they often either
 1. lose the true meaning it used to confer, or
 2. lose the rhyme or rhythm it used to have.